pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-value.md

 - [Emotion in pursuing rational values and virtues](#emotion-in-pursuing-rational-values-and-virtues)

 ---

+# Why read further?
+If you care to exist at all, you must act toward your own life in some way.
+A value is something that one acts to gain and/or keep for the sake of something, that something ultimately being one's own life.
+Hence, understanding what values are and how they work is key to understanding how to exist to the fullest, i.e. how to survive and thrive.

 # Concretisation as essential to value
 **NOTE**: _By its nature, the concretisation of value is and can only be in the moment, i.e. in the present, here and now._